The Prime of Miss Jean Brodie (novel): Main characters

 In contrast to Sandy, Rose is an attractive blonde with (according to Miss Brodie) instinct but no insight.
-Though somewhat undeservedly, Rose is "famous for sex", and the art teacher Mr. Lloyd asks her to model for his paintings: it rapidly becomes clear that he has no sexual interest in her and uses her simply because she is a good model.
+Although somewhat undeservedly, Rose is "famous for sex", and the art teacher Mr. Lloyd asks her to model for his paintings: It becomes clear that he has no sexual interest in her and uses her simply because she is a good model.
 In every painting, Rose has the likeness of Brodie, whom Mr. Lloyd stubbornly loves.
 Rose and Sandy are the two girls in whom Miss Brodie places the most hope of becoming the crème de la crème.
 Again unlike Sandy, Rose "shook off Miss Brodie's influence as a dog shakes pond-water from its coat."